khayashidaSAP/iothandson/Exercise.md

 ### <a name="build-app"></a> Build a SAPUI5 app with SAP Web IDE
 In this section you will build a simple SAPUI5 app which allows you to monitor your greenhouses (in this case you have only one) and examine data its connected sensors generate.

-1. Open **SAP Web IDE** using the URL provided by your instructor and logon using the related credentials
+1. Open **SAP Web IDE Full-Stack** using the URL provided by your instructor and logon using the related credentials
 	![](images/087.png)

 1. You get the Home page of your Development Environment